l-ramirez-lopez/resemble/my-comments.md

 # submission message:
 Dear CRAN maintainers,
 I am submitting my package "resemble" to CRAN.
-This version introduces a new feature in one of the functions and one bug fix.
-In previous submissions, the date in DESCRIPTION was not in the correct format and there were some broken URL links.
-These issues have been fixed.
+This version fixes problems with the documentation which were reported in the CRAN checks.
 Prior to this submission, this tarball has been checked with in the winbuilder service.
 Apart from that it has been also submitted to extensive tests in rhub.
-A first submission of this version failed (for "r-devel-linux-x86_64-debian-gcc"), therefore following platforms were tested for a second submission using Rhub:
-- Debian Linux, R-devel, GCC ASAN/UBSAN
-- Debian Linux, R-devel, GCC, no long double
-- Debian Linux, R-devel, clang, ISO-8859-15 locale
-- Debian Linux, R-devel, GCC
 For this second submission the package passed all the tests in the above platforms.
 Reverse dependencies have also been checked.
 Best regards,